AdobeDocs/commerce-php/src/pages/developer/security/sensitive-information.md

 ---
-group: php-developer-guide
-title: Sensitive Information
+title: Sensitive Information | Commerce PHP Extensions
+description: Prevent Adobe Commerce and Magento Open Source components from exposing sensitive information, like customer passwords, addresses, and dates of birth.
 ---

+# Sensitive information

 Sensitive information is information that either requires additional permissions for read/write operations or is meant to be accessed only programmatically for various reasons.
 Examples of sensitive information include customer passwords, addresses, date of birth, and the number of orders for a product.

 ## Exposing sensitive information to users without permissions